A man walks into a lamppost, subsequent encounter

 No, he didn’t walk into the lamppost a second time, but he did follow up with his doctor for subsequent care, after the “initial encounter” where he was diagnosed with a contusion to the head, also known as code S00.03XA, now associated with code W22.02XD for walking into a lamppost, subsequent encounter.
 It seems calling it a follow up visit for a “bump on the noggin” just won’t fly and simply providing excellent medical care doesn’t count without the right code.

-Currently, in order to get paid by insurance, doctors have to choose from about 17,000 various codes to go with the reason for the visit.
+Used to be, in order to get paid by insurance, doctors had to choose from about 17,000 various codes to go with the reason for the visit.
 We can make a brilliant diagnosis and provide exceptional care, but if we don’t code the diagnosis just right we don’t get paid.
 The world of coding got a whole lot more complex a few years ago as we were forced to adopt a new system with over 160,000 codes.
 Just what you want your doctor to be focusing on, huh?

 The International Classification of Diseases (ICD) version 9 has been around since about 1979 and pretty much includes every known disease on the planet.
 The ICD9 book is about 2 inches thick and many years ago I flipped through the entire thing page by page, intrigued with all the possible diagnoses.
 It is truly a compendium of differential diagnoses.
 So how, and why, do we need to increase our coding responsibilities almost 20 times over?
 Are there 140,000 new diseases?